Luegg/angularjs-scroll-glue/README.md

 ##Important
 This is a fork of [Lukas Wegmann's Angular Scroll Glue](https://github.com/Luegg/angularjs-scroll-glue).
 I haven't touched the module's functionality, only the module's name.

-If you're switching from Lukas' version you must change the directive name from `luegg.directives` to `ngScrollGlue`.
+If you're switching from Lukas' version you must change the directive name from `luegg.directives` to `ngScrollGluer`.

 There's also a minified version available in the `dist` folder.